 4.2.2 As shown in Table 4-1 to 4-4, all the measured results were below 75dB(A) of the acceptance criteria.
 No adverse weather condition which may affect the monitoring result was encountered during the course of noise monitoring in the reporting period.
-Furthermore, no complaint on daytime construction noise was registered, indicating no exceedance of Action Level.
+Furthermore, no documented complaint is received, indicating no exceedance of Action Level.